LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Evaluation

 Our second study inspects the robustness of our network architecture in terms of the size of the dataset.
 As shown in \prettyref{table:datasize}, we tested our method trained using two different $M$.
 Increasing $M$ from $5\times10^4$ to $2.5\times10^6$ can significantly boost the collision detection accuracy (CLASSIFY).
 This result implies that learning to predict collisions is challenging, and a larger training dataset can help improve the overall results.

-\TE{Speedup Compared with Exact Collision Checking:} The goal of our method is to speed up the collision detection process over prior exact collision and penetration methods that are applied to mesh-based representations.
+\TE{Speedup Compared with Exact Collision Checking:} The goal of our method is to speed up the collision detection process over prior, exact methods that are applied to mesh-based representations.
 We compare the running time with \cite{pan2012fcl} on the test set of $5\times 10^4$ samples ($1.5\times 10^4$ samples) for the SCAPE, Swing, and Jumping datasets.
-To achieve the best performance for \cite{pan2012fcl}, we run their method using 15 threads in parallel and stop when one collision occurs or the process is reported collision-free.
+The implementation of \cite{pan2012fcl} only supports CPU, while LCollision runs on both CPU and GPU.
+To achieve the best performance for \cite{pan2012fcl}, we run their method using 15 threads in parallel and stop when one collision occurs or the mesh is reported to be collision-free.
 For our method, we feed the network with $500$ models at the same time.
 We optimize the hyper-parameters to obtain optimal performance.
-We show the results in \prettyref{table:time}.
-We observe a large speedup compared to exact surface-based collision and penetration depth computation algorithms.
+We show the results in \prettyref{table:time} and observe two orders of magnitude speedup.